raphamorim/rio/docs/docs/install/build-from-source.md

 #### Debian/Ubuntu

 If you'd like to build a local version manually, you need a few extra libraries to build Rio.
 Here's an apt command that should install all of them.
 If something is still found to be missing, please open an issue.
+This has been tested on Debian Bookworm.

 ```bash
 apt install cmake pkg-config libfreetype6-dev libfontconfig1-dev libxcb-xfixes0-dev libxkbcommon-dev python3